ValkyrienSkies/Valkyrien-Skies-2/common/src/main/java/org/valkyrienskies/mod/mixin/feature/shipyard_entities/FEATURE.md

     * This is relevant for rendering entities on ships.
 * `MixinEntityRenderDispatcher#shouldRender` Handles rendering of entities.
     * This is relevant for rendering entities on ships.
+* `MixinServerLevel/MixinClientLevel#configureEntitySections`
+    * Sets our own level field in EntitySectionManager
+* `MixinEntitySectionStorage#shipSections`
+    * Makes getEntities return the entities in the ship section

+#### Extra notes

+getEntities is important for entity interaction collision and more.